marshal20/Sockets/README.md

 Experimenting with UNIX sockets.

 ## TODO:
-- make EndPoint struct that ties Address and port together, or make a pair<Address, port>.
+- Make EndPoint struct that ties Address and port together, or make a pair<Address, port>.
-- update Socket::accept() method.
+- Update Socket::accept() method.
-- remove sockaddr_storage from Address class, replace it with your own variables
-- add more examples.
+- Add timeout parameter to send, recv, sendto and recvfrom.